Visit a REAL outback oasis

 You can make a round trip from Dalhousie Springs, via Dalhousie Homestead Ruins, through the tiny Pedirka Desert.
 You’ll eventually come to Pedirka Siding.

-Continue north once you get to Hamilton Station, following the signs to Mt Dare, and you’ll pass by the gorgeous, shady Eringa Waterhole (another fabulous camping place!).
+Continue north once you get to Hamilton Station, following the signs to Mt Dare, and you’ll pass by the gorgeous, shady Eringa Waterhole, also the site of Sir Sidney Kidman’s first homestead.

 Keep heading north (don’t take the Mt Dare/Bloods Creek turn off), and you’ll find yourself at Abminga Siding.